ualib/agda-algebras/doc/TYPES2021/Demos/HSP.tex

 To the best of our knowledge, this constitutes the first formalization in MLTT, and the first machine-verified proof, of Birkoff's celebrated 1935 result.

-Our first formal proof of the HSP theorem, completed in January of 2021\footnote{See the
+Our first proof of the HSP theorem, completed in January of 2021,\footnote{See the
  \href{https://github.com/ualib/ualib.github.io/blob/71f173858701398d56224dd79d152c380c0c2b5e/src/lagda/UALib/Birkhoff.lagda}{Birkhoff}
- module from
+ module of the
  \href{https://github.com/ualib/ualib.github.io/commit/71f173858701398d56224dd79d152c380c0c2b5e}{15
  Jan 2021  commit (71f1738)} of the
  \href{https://github.com/ualib/ualib.github.io}{ualib/ualib.gitlab.io}